karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

     <summary><u>This is your Brain on Music by Daniel Levintin</u></summary>

-    <p>A detailed book from on why we love music to on why music evolved the way it did.
-A must read for those into music.</p></details>
+    <p> A detailed book on why we love music to why music evolved the way it did.
+A must read for those remotely interested in understanding the significance of music to humans from an evolutionary perspective.</p></details>
 <details>
     <summary><u>Thinking fast, thinking slow by Daniel Kanheman</u></summary>

-    <p>Who doesn't know System-1 and System-2?
+    <p> Who doesn't know System-1 and System-2?
 This idea of two systems has existed in the literature of psychology for sometime now but Kanheman popularized it so much so that it is part of most discussions about nature of modern day AI. </p></details>

 <br>